 There is no treatment for celiac disease besides avoiding foods with gluten, which may be why the disease is so suspicious and easily claimed by those who just want a diet in disguise.
 Celiac disease is caused by genetic and environmental factors, though little is actually known about why people with this condition respond the way they do to these foods.
-Likely, if a person truly has such a reaction, it is just self-induced stress (oh no, not spelt).
+Perhaps, if a person truly has such a reaction, it is just self-induced stress (oh no, not spelt).

-Celiac Disease & Individual Health Insurance
+Celiac Disease & Individual Health Insurance: Past and Present

 Other Health Insurance Options